 Wash the Dryer Filter

-A common cause of poor drying is a clogged lint filter.
-The filter may look clean, but it may actually be covered by a nearly invisible film caused by dryer sheets.
-This film reduces airflow and forces the thermostat to shut off the heat before your clothes are dry.
+A poorly functioning clothes dryer often stems from a clogged lint filter.
+The filter may look clean, but a nearly invisible film caused by dryer sheets may actually block airflow.
+This film forces the thermostat to shut off the heat before your clothes are dry.
 Test your filter by pouring water into it.
-If the filter holds water, it’s past time to clean it.
+If the filter holds water, you should take time to clean it.
 Pull out the filter and scrub it in hot water with a little laundry detergent and a stiff kitchen brush.

 Lubricate Sticking Locks